softkave/fimidara-server-node/notes/now.md

-- Store all dates and times as utc
-- rename filepath and folderpath to filepath and folderpath
-- copy and centralize all your todos in one place
-- drop max file size for now and reimplement
-- Preset weight, not order
-- Remove avatars
-- unit tests
-- Delete assigned presets when presets are deleted
-- confirm what error is returned when file is not found
-- Validate that client assigned token provided resource ID is unique, and add it to the other endpoints, and write unit tests for it
-- Change token expiry to ISO string
-- Send email and notification to removed collaborators
-- Add to public preset description what it's for and that it cannot be deleted.
-Add similar information to admin preset and that deleting it may lock the admin out of the app.
-- Consistent '.' at the end of descriptions and messages
-- Each organization should have a folder
-- get permission items by resource
-- add permission items
-- delete permission items
-- save and replace permission items
-- use a hashed string for mapping equality for permission items
-- get resource endpoint, taking id and type
-- add index to fields to be indexed for mongo
-- org ID should be be conditional in inputs like for the tokens
-- delete permission items when entity, owner, or resource is deleted
-- robust delete permission items
-- tags and meta
-- public access ops and similar inputs should be replace
-- flatten the endpoint inputs?
-- check file size when uploading
-- add endpoints for adding, updating, and deleting public access ops and similar items
-- allow every resource to have provided resource ID
-- don't sepearate extension from file name
-- add the right http errors and status text to http responses
-- add error message in constructor to all errors
-- allow creating files and folders by folder iD and name
-- remove undefined and null from permission item hash
-- write more auth check tests, particularly for ones that shouldn't grant access
-- better name your APIs, the REST urls
-- add /api to your urls
-- differentiate between user and collaborator
-- remove exclusion on re-allow, and compact
-- increase the length of nanoids
-- mark right fields to be indexed in db
-- maybe have a separate db for testing mongodataprovider and teardown after test or move away from data providers quickly
-- set multer limits and config
-- Send notification to the sender that the user has responded to their collaboration request
+- [ ] copy and centralize all your todos in one place
+- [ ] drop max file size for now and reimplement
+- [ ] Preset weight, not order
+- [ ] unit tests
+- [ ] API translator with igeeks image
+- [ ] use EAV for assigned items
+- [ ] pagination
+- [ ] free flow tags and meta
+- [ ] Delete assigned presets when presets are deleted
+- [ ] confirm what error is returned when file is not found
+- [ ] Validate that client assigned token provided resource ID is unique, and add it to the other endpoints, and write unit tests for it
+- [ ] Change token expiry to ISO string
+- [ ] Send email and notification to removed collaborators
+- [ ] Add to public preset description what it's for and that it cannot be deleted.
+Add similar information to admin preset and that deleting it may lock the admin out of the app
+- [ ] Consistent '.' at the end of descriptions and messages
+- [ ] add index to fields to be indexed for mongo
+- [ ] org ID should be be conditional in inputs like for the tokens
+- [ ] delete permission items when entity, owner, or resource is deleted
+- [ ] public access ops and similar inputs should be replace
+- [ ] check file size when uploading
+- [ ] add endpoints for adding, updating, and deleting public access ops and similar items
+- [ ] allow every resource to have provided resource ID
+- [ ] don't sepearate extension from file name
+- [ ] add the right http errors and status text to http responses
+- [ ] add error message in constructor to all errors
+- [ ] write more auth check tests, particularly for ones that shouldn't grant access
+- [ ] better name your APIs, the REST urls
+- [ ] add /api to your urls
+- [ ] differentiate between user and collaborator
+- [ ] remove exclusion on re-allow, and compact
+- [ ] increase the length of nanoids
+- [ ] maybe have a separate db for testing mongodataprovider and teardown after test or move away from data providers quickly
+- [ ] set multer limits and config
+- [ ] Send notification to the sender that the user has responded to their collaboration request
+- [ ] make organization ID not required for most APIs since it can be deduced from the tokens.
+Remove it all together in the JS sdk.
+- [ ] ensure that all children data are deleted
+- [ ] set limits and file filter
+- [ ] should we gate who can see who's permissions
+- [ ] check that resources belong to the org in getResources
+- [ ] find all the places where server error is thrown and the error shouldn't be public and make them InternalError
+- [ ] change orgId in getFile to organizationId
+- [ ] swagger API
+- [ ] API compatibility layer between Igeeks and ours
+- [ ] use tags and update the names when org names or user names changes
+- [ ] add tag tests
+- [ ] client token name and description
+- [ ] free flowing tags
+- [ ] rename organization to workspace